Murder of Marie Wilks: Trial

 On June 18, 1988, you had plainly had a fierce disagreement with your wife, arising in part out of your selfish demand that she, heavily pregnant, should get your breakfast.
 Following that, you spent six hours in pubs and clubs in the Upper Rhondda and on your return ignored your wife, which led to a violent disagreement.
 You set out for Scotland, without your wife knowing how long you would be away.
 You saw the solitary figure of a pregnant woman on the motorway.
 Whether out of spite or rage or any other reason, you determined to wreak violence on that person.
 It is plain you intended to take it out on her because she was defenceless and because she was pregnant.

 There were cheers and applause from the public gallery when the guilty verdict was announced, and Wilks' sobbing husband Adrian rushed to thank Anthony Palmer of the prosecution.
 After the trial, he stated: "I never had any doubts that Browning killed Marie".
 Wilks' father also broke down after the verdict, exclaiming "brilliant".
 Browning showed no reaction when found guilty, staring straight ahead.

 After the trial, the friend whom Browning had travelled to see on the day of the murder said he believed Browning had indeed killed Wilks, saying: "My feeling is that Eddie just snapped.
 In his mind's eye he was killing his own pregnant wife.
 She is lucky to be alive".
 Browning's first wife also commented: "It doesn't surprise me Eddie could kill a pregnant woman.
 Sometimes I thought he would murder me.
 It didn't matter to Eddie who he hit, policemen, women, anybody.
 If he got in a rage you couldn't stop him".
 She added: "He beat me and then denied it.
 Eddie was the sort of man who would lie about everything.
 No wonder he insisted he was innocent at the trial – he doesn't know what the truth is".

 Praise for investigation

 The judge praised the prosecution and its preparation, and commended Detective Chief Superintendent David Cole, who led the investigation.
 He said that the detectives who worked on the case deserved "the highest commendations".

-The lead detective on the case, David Cole, was a highly-regarded detective who up until then had only ever failed to solve one out of the 88 murders he investigated.
-He was celebrated in particular for bringing Geoffrey Prime to justice.